-The Standing Committee noted that patient preferences around care needs are critical, but that there are challenges associated with ensuring that such needs are frequently updated given that they may change, and that they are honored by providers.
-The Standing Committee also noted the conditional nature of the FASI instrument; those that do not complete the FASI are not included in the denominator.
+The Standing Committee noted that patient preferences surrounding care needs are critical; however, there are challenges associated with ensuring that such needs are frequently updated given that they may change and are honored by providers.
+The Standing Committee also noted the conditional nature of the FASI instrument: Those who do not complete the FASI are not included in the denominator.
 The Standing Committee acknowledged that the measure captures the extent to which patient priorities are included when they have a documented need.
-The developer noted the limitations in the FASI instruments deployment with two states having currently adopted the FASI in their HCBS programs.
+The developer noted the limitations in the FASI instrument's deployment, with two states having currently adopted the FASI in their HCBS programs.
 The Standing Committee reviewed the rationale behind this measure being considered a process measure despite drawing on the FASI as a data source.
-NQF staff clarified that the measure does not directly report FASI needs, but rather simply enumerates them and hence in not a patient-reported outcome.
-One Standing Committee member expressed some concern that the measure is not agnostic to how functional needs are identified, but rather relies explicitly on the FASI instrument, and encouraged the measure developer to potentially explore other options as data sources.
+NQF staff clarified that the measure does not directly report FASI needs; rather, it simply enumerates them but not in a patient-reported outcome (PRO).
+One Standing Committee member expressed concern that the measure is not agnostic to how functional needs are identified; rather, it relies explicitly on the FASI instrument.
+This Standing

+Committee member encouraged the measure developer to potentially explore other options as data sources.

 The Standing Committee reflected on the specific interpretation of the performance gap for this measure, noting that a gap would indicate that an HCBS provider is not ensuring that individuals who identify needs are also identifying accompanying priorities.
-The Standing Committee noted the demographic stratification included in the sample, and that some disparities were reflected in the analysis.
-The Standing Committee vote reflected the consensus that the developer's submission demonstrated that there is a gap in performance.
-In the discussion on reliability, the Standing Committee reviewed the approach of the developer for testing the measure, noting the agreement amongst abstractors according to the kappa statistics and the limits of agreement analysis.
-In the discussion on validity, the Standing Committee expressed concerns that the measure may exclude individuals who are not able to complete a FASI but still reached consensus that the validity testing was appropriate.
-It was noted by the Standing Committee in the feasibility discussion that the measure requires abstraction from the FASI and that it may be challenging to get FASI data into electronic health records (EHR).
-It was also noted that feasibility is impacted by varying needs for intensive training for abstractors.
-The Standing Committee did not meet consensus on feasibility, which is not a must-pass criterion.
-The Standing Committee had no concerns expressed for use but noted that this is a reflection on implementation of the measure, and not the FASI.
-In the discussion on usability, the Standing Committee expressed concern that it is not usable by patients and expressed concerns that the measure is an interpretation of the voice of the patient rather than directly reflecting the voice of the patient.
+The Standing Committee noted the demographic stratification included in the sample and that some disparities were reflected in the analysis.
+The Standing Committee's vote reflected the consensus that the developer's submission demonstrated that a gap exists in performance.
+During the discussion on reliability, the Standing Committee reviewed the developer's approach to testing the measure, noting the agreement amongst abstractors according to the kappa statistics and the limits of agreement analysis.
+During the discussion on validity, the Standing Committee expressed concern that the measure may exclude individuals who are not able to complete an FASI but still reached consensus that the validity testing was appropriate.
+During the feasibility discussion, the Standing Committee noted that the measure requires abstraction from the FASI and that it may be challenging to incorporate FASI data into electronic health records (EHRs).
+It was also noted that feasibility is affected by varying needs for intensive training for abstractors.
+The Standing Committee did not reach consensus on feasibility, which is not a must-pass criterion.
+The Standing Committee expressed no concerns regarding use but noted that this is a reflection on the implementation of the measure and not the FASI.
+During the discussion on usability, the Standing Committee expressed concern that the measure is not usable by patients and that it is an interpretation of the voice of the patient rather than a direct reflection of it.
 The Standing Committee did not reach consensus on usability-which is not a must-pass criterion-nor did they reach consensus on overall suitability for endorsement.

-The Standing Committee reconvened during the post-comment meeting to discuss the measure and conduct a final vote on suitability for endorsement.
-Since feasibility and usability are not must-pass, the Standing Committee did not revote on those sub-criteria.
+The Standing Committee reconvened during the post-comment meeting to discuss the measure and conduct a final vote on overall suitability for endorsement.
+Since feasibility and usability are not must-pass criteria, the Standing Committee did not re-vote on those sub-criteria.
+The Standing Committee passed the measure on overall suitability for endorsement and recommended the measure for endorsement during the post-comment meeting.
+The CSAC upheld the Standing Committee's recommendation and endorsed the measure.

-Measures Withdrawn from Consideration
+Measures Withdrawn From Consideration